suaveolent/hoymiles-wifi/README.md

 ## Known Limitations

+> [!NOTE]
+> **Update Frequency:**
-**Update Frequency:** The library may experience limitations in fetching updates, potentially around twice per minute.
-The inverter firmware may enforce a mandatory wait period of approximately 30 seconds between requests.
+>  The library may experience limitations in fetching updates, around twice per minute.
+This shows as the Data you recive back shows every time the same as the previos request.
+If this happens to you than you have 3 options:
+> 1. lower your update interval to ~35s between requestss.
+> 2. use `async_enable_performance_data_mode()`
+> 3. open the S-Miles Installer App, conect to DTU and open the Toolkit (sends the same Data as 2.)
+>
+>This behavior apers to reset after each (re-)start!

+> [!IMPORTANT]
+> **Compatibility:**
-**Compatibility:** While developed for the HMS-800W-2T inverter, compatibility with other inverters from the series is untested at the time of writing.
+> While developed for the HMS-800W-2T inverter, compatibility with other inverters from the series is untested at the time of writing.
 Exercise caution and conduct thorough testing if using with different inverter models.

 ## Attribution